 - These penguins nest individually or in small colonies between July and December.

 - Females lay two white eggs which are incubated for 30-35 days.
 Sadly, the Fiordland Crested Penguin will only raise one chick each season, so if both hatches, one of the chicks die of starvation.

 - Chicks are brooded by the male, who doesn’t eat for the initial three weeks.

-- Penguins molt all of their feathers over a two week time period, which is very stressful to the birds.
-Because they don’t have their waterproof coating during this time, they cannot enter the water, therefore the penguins do not feed and may lose up to half of their body weight during molting.
+- Penguins moult all of their feathers over a two week time period, which is very stressful to the birds.
+Because they don’t have their waterproof coating during this time, they cannot enter the water, therefore the penguins do not feed and may lose up to half of their body weight during moulting.